playframework/playframework/documentation/manual/scalaGuide/main/http/ScalaSessionFlash.md

 The Play Session is not intended to be used as a cache.
 If you need to cache some data related to a specific Session, you can use the Play built-in cache mechanism and use store a unique ID in the user Session to keep them related to a specific user.

 > There is no technical timeout for the Session.
 It expires when the user closes the web browser.
-If you need a functional timeout for a specific application, just store a timestamp into the user Session and use it however your application needs (e.g. for a maximum session duration, maxmimum inactivity duration, etc.).
+If you need a functional timeout for a specific application, just store a timestamp into the user Session and use it however your application needs (e.g. for a maximum session duration, maximum inactivity duration, etc.).

 ## Reading a Session value